opendatateam/udata/docs/adding-translations.md

 ## Proposing a new language

-Propose the new language on [Transifex][transifex], once accepted you can:
+Propose the new language on [Transifex][transifex-udata], once accepted you can:

 * translate on transifex
 * create a branch for the new translations